iamrajiv/Deploying-a-Sentiment-Analysis-Model/README.md

 ## Project Overview

-In this project, I have constructed a recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set.
+In this project, I have constructed a recurrent neural network to determine the sentiment of a movie review using the IMDB data set.
 I have created this model using Amazon's SageMaker service.
-In addition, I have deployed my model and constructed a simple web app which will interact with the deployed model.
+Also, I have deployed my model and constructed a simple web app which will interact with the deployed model.

 ## SageMaker Deployment Project